Mert1980/Mert1980/README.md

 # Hi there 👋 I am Mert!

-## I am Oracle Certified JavaEE Developer && FullStack Developer
+## I am a JavaEE Developer(OCA-8) && FullStack Developer

 ### 🔭 I’m currently working on Fooda (Open-source Project)
-- 🥅 2021 Goals: Contribute more to open source projects
+- 🥅 2021 Goals: Contribute more to open source projects and pass Java OCP-11
 - ⚡ Fun fact: I love to play tennis and jogging in the nature

 ![](https://komarev.com/ghpvc/?username=Mert1980)